Chapter 8 : it's cold outside

-“I love Felicity Mason!” exclaimed Aspen.
+“I love Felicity Vane!” exclaimed Aspen.
 She had giggled all through the letter, occasionally stopping to make comments such as classic Fels or what a babe!

 “Good thing he didn’t!” cried Aspen earnestly.
 “We have enough of that Satan blood running around the school!”

 “Satan blood?
 What is that, some pastel grunge Tumblr URL?” said Oscar, raising his left eyebrow.
+I snorted, and Aspen threw a torn off piece of bread towards his general direction, blushing when it hit a good looking year above instead.
 “And who remembers that time James Potter almost got kidnapped when he was a baby from neo-Death Eaters?”

 “We weren’t alive, you idiot,” I snorted.

 “It was still a funny occasion,” shot Oscar.
 “Well, not for Harry and Ginny Potter.”

 “Or anybody else, really.”